-When it comes to applying to a college, many students can find it daunting.
-That said, one of the best places to start is with a school counselor.
+When it comes to applying to college, many students can find it daunting.
+That said, it should be noted that one of the best places to start is with a school counselor.
 After all, going to college represents a new stage in life and involves stepping into the unknown.

-This article will examine the subject from various viewpoints, including mindset, essential pre-application steps, and, finally, how to fill out a college application.
+This guide will examine the subject from various viewpoints, including mindset, essential pre-application steps, and, finally, how to fill out a college application.